 And this leads us to time series data.
 Because if what we want is to know is the whole story of our business, it so happens that time series data are very good storytellers.

 Time series are data describing how a metric changes over time.
 From the data set perspective, their main characteristic is that they come with a timestamp, i.e. they include the sensor recording and the specific moment in time in which the value was measured.

 Due to the explosion of IoT, the interest in time series has raised considerably in the last years.
-It makes sense: by periodically recording the state of many metrics, one can build a pretty accurate image of how any system is working, in real-time and also historically.
+It makes sense: by periodically recording the state of sensors measuring their environment one can build a pretty accurate image of how any system is working, in real-time and also historically.

-This is an easy scenario.
-But if instead of one sensor we wanted to monitor thousands of them, things start getting complicated.
-If we could also analyze all this data holistically, extracting relations and patterns, and including the influence of other factors, well—the information we’d get becomes extremely valuable.
+But that scenario is an easy one.
+If instead of one sensor we wanted to monitor thousands of them, things start getting complicated.
+And if we could also analyze all this data holistically, extracting relations and patterns, and including the influence of other factors...
+The information we’d get becomes extremely valuable.

-Time series data can open the door to the remote monitoring, tracking, and control of all the operations on a factory floor.
-And the fact is that the manufacturing industry is already producing a huge amount of valuable data.
-This is key: factory floors have been automated for decades, so huge amounts of data are already being collected by sensors measuring temperatures, pressures, velocities, volumes, and all kinds of different metrics.
+Time series data can open the door to the remote monitoring, tracking, and control of all the operations on a factory floor—and the fact is that the manufacturing industry is already producing a huge amount of valuable data.
+Factory floors have been automated for decades, so huge amounts of data are already being collected by sensors measuring temperatures, pressures, velocities, volumes, and all kinds of different metrics.